 (8) Users may not send, receive, or display obscene materials, child pornography, and /or other materials prohibited under applicable local, state, and federal laws.

 (9) Users may not use the Internet for illegal activities, including the violation of the rights of third parties.,

 (10) Users may not make any attempt whether intentional or unintentional to damage or alter the Library’s computer equipment, software, or data and/or the equipment, software, or data of others.
 Such actions will require the reimbursement by the user for repairs or replacement of the equipment if it is unrepairable.

 (11) Users may not under any circumstances install software on library computers.

 (12) The use of thumb drives in the USB ports located on the monitors are allowed BUT MUST BE first checked for viruses by a staff member.
 THERE WILL BE NO EXCEPTION TO THIS RULE.
 Violators will be asked to leave the library immediately.

 (13) Floppy disks and CD-ROMs cannot be brought in from outside the library for use in library machines

 (14) Personal headphones from home are allowed to be used.
 Headphones must be kept at a reasonable volume so as not to disturb the computer user sitting beside you.

-(15) A color laser printer is available for use for printing at a charge of twenty-five cents per page.
+(15) A color laser printer is available for use for printing at a charge of fifty cents per page.
 Printing without paying will be grounds for suspension from computer use.
 Staff members will be happy to assist if you are unsure of how many pages you will be printing.
 Once pages are printed, ALL pages must they must all be paid for before any are released.

 (16) UNDER NO CIRCUMSTANCES WILL FOOD OR DRINK BE ALLOWED AT THE COMPUTERS OR IN THE LIBRARY.